BrianSidebotham/arm-tutorial-rpi/part-3/readme.md

 The `CROSS_COMPILE` settings is simply the toolchain executable prefix.

-The `CMAKE_FORCE_C_COMPILER` setting is the executable name of the c compiler and it's type (GNU), it's mainly built up of variables that we set earlier.
-We use the FORCE c compiler variable to tell CMake that it shouldn't try to use the compiler before we tell it to.
+The `CMAKE_C_COMPILER` setting is the executable name of the c compiler.
+It's mainly built up of variables that we set earlier.
 Normally CMake trys to build a blank test program with the compiler to make sure it's working correctly.
 However, we need the `-nostartfiles` flag in order to build something that succeeds and so CMake's test would fail and it would not it would think the compiler was broken.

+So instead, we add the option `CMAKE_TRY_COMPILE_TARGET_TYPE` which we set to `STATIC_LIBRARY`.
+This tells CMake not to try and compile an executable to test the compiler, but instead to just test building a rudimentary static library instead.
+This should always compile file as we do not need to the C startup code.

 The `CMAKE_OBJCOPY` setting looks a bit fancier doesn't it!?
 CMake knows that `CMAKE_C_COMPILER` needs to be accessible by the entire project, so it adds it automatically to the CACHE.
 The CACHE